 Niall Hubert Bonass was born in Dublin, Ireland, and was 22 years old and single at the start of the German occupation.
-He described himself as a labourer on his occupation registration card (although this was later changed to ‘motor driver’ on his court records) and it is likely that, like other Irish men in the island at this time, he was initially in Jersey as seasonal labour to help with the potato harvest.
+He described himself as a labourer on his occupation registration card (although this was later changed to ‘motor driver’ on his court records).
+Like other Irish men in the island at this time, he was initially in Jersey as seasonal labour to help with the potato harvest.

 Bonass comes to our attention during the occupation because he was deported to Germany in 1944.
 However, no record exists of his deportation in the political prisoner log book of the island.
 This indicates either a simple loss of records (which seems unlikely given the survival of what appears to be an almost complete set of duplicates of court records given to the local authorities for their records), or deportation without notification to the local authorities, which was not without precedence in the Channel Islands, and perhaps easier to do if the people concerned were less likely to be missed.

 Of Bonass’ deportation, documents from Jersey Archives record that on 11 May 1944 he was court martialled by the Troop Court of the German Army.
-He was charged, with his two friends, of ‘serious larceny in complicity with one another’ and given a sentence of one year and six months of imprisonment with hard labour.
+He was charged, with the two others, of ‘serious larceny in complicity with one another’ and given a sentence of one year and six months of imprisonment with hard labour.
 He was now 26 years old.

 As his name and date of deportation was not recorded in Jersey’s political prisoner log book, we cannot know when he was deported.
 Given the severity of his sentence and the fact that it was fairly late in the war, Bonass couldn’t hope to be sent anywhere other than Germany even if he had a brief sojourn in France beforehand.

-After this, no more is known, although two years after the war, records show that Niall Bonass and Dermot Bonas (spelled Bonass at this time) lived at the same address in London, which increases the possibility that they were related.
+After this, no more is known, although two years after the war, records show that Niall and Dermot Bonass lived at the same address in London.

 Jersey occupation registration documents, Jersey Archives refs D/S/A/14/A18, D/S/A/14/B17 and D/S/A/14/B18